brieweb/saclug.org/content/pages/bylaws.md

-ii: Minor additions and deletions will need to be brought to an informal vote by all the officers (majority wins) to see if the change is minor enough to implement without a general NBLUG vote.
+ii: Minor additions and deletions will need to be brought to an informal vote by all the officers (majority wins) to see if the change is minor enough to implement without a general SacLUG vote.

 ## Article III: Meetings

 ### Section 1: When and Where

-Meetings will be held on the 2nd Tuesday of every month, in the evening.
+Meetings will be held on the 3rd Tuesday of every month, in the evening.
 If a large number of members have an objection to the date of a meeting, president and Vice President may opt to choose a different date, but this should ideally be taken care of prior to the publication of